 Though we rarely think about it, we are surrounded by fungi.
 They decompose our dead organisms, brew our beer and help produce antibiotics.
 But some are not so helpful—for example, Coccidioides immitis, the fungus that found its way into our dog Hunter.

-Coccidiodomycosis is the medical term for the systemic infection caused by this fungus; the more common name is valley fever, or desert rheumatism.
+Coccidiodomycosis is the medical term for the systemic infection caused by the fungus Coccidioides immitis; the more common name is valley fever in dogs, or desert rheumatism.
 The southwestern United States—from California to central Texas and into Mexico, particularly in the ecological niche known as the Lower Sonoran life zone—provides the fungus with the conditions it needs to survive.
 It grows several inches deep in the soil and spreads with the help of burrowing rodents.
 Add some wet weather, wind and dust storms, and this filamentous mold can travel great distances, right into some unsuspecting vertebrate’s lungs or open wound.

 Hunter was in that small percentage of susceptible individuals.
 When we found him in the middle of traffic in the Mexican town of Rosarito, he had a large head wound and, as it turned out, would need more than a few bowls of healthy food and a bath to get back on his feet.
 He dragged his back legs, was obviously in pain and didn’t have much of an appetite.
 When our veterinarian suggested that he might be suffering from valley fever and showed me the radiographs, I was appalled: His bones were being consumed little by little—osteolytic lesions are typical of disseminate valley fever in dogs.

-Certain breeds seem to be more susceptible than others to the disseminated form, and male dogs are more prone to it than females.
+Certain dog breeds seem to be more susceptible than others to the disseminated form, and male dogs are more prone to it than females but more research is needed.
 Research into a vaccine that will protect both humans and animals from valley fever is in progress, and at the Valley Fever Center for Excellence in Tucson, Ariz., scientists are attempting to determine the natural incidence of the disease among dogs in that region.
 It appears hopeful that we will be able to control just how much this fungus remains among us.
 And then we can all get back to worrying about which tocopherols to sprinkle on our dogs’ food in the morning.